elricb/sass-themer-import-loader/README.md

 # sass-themer-import

-## About

 Creates a list of scss @import statements prior to sass parsing.
-Intended to be run prior to the sass-loader [link](https://github.com/webpack-contrib/sass-loader).
+Intended to be run prior to the  [sass-loader](https://github.com/webpack-contrib/sass-loader).

 ## Options & Defaults